matt-minev/2D-Physics-Engine/DEMOS/Spring Force/README.md

 # Information

-This demo showcases the spring force—a particle connected to a spring.
+This demo showcases the spring force — a particle connected to a spring.

 # Code